-A classic latte is a very common option when you visit a coffee shop.
-In fact, it is usually the go-to option for people who are not familiar with other coffee mixes.
+A classic latte is a common option when visiting a coffee shop.
+It is usually the go-to option for people unfamiliar with other coffee mixes.

 A latte requires just two ingredients—espresso and steamed milk.

-The espresso shots would sit at the bottom, a large amount of steamed milk will be added at the middle, and a flat layer of foam is placed at the top.
+The espresso shots would sit at the bottom, a large amount of steamed milk would be added in the middle, and a flat layer of foam would be placed at the top.